 Barbara has worked for 25 years at the interface between marine and environmental science and policy, planning and conservation.
 Before joining the CSIRO in 2017, Barbara was with the Australian federal Department of the Environment where she worked primarily in marine planning and conservation and in the Office of Water Science.

 Barbara has a PhD in Marine Biology from James Cook University and a Master of Public Administration from the Australia National University.

-Karl has had nine years working and living in remote communities in the Northern Territory, the last three years as Chief Executive Officer of the Bawinanga Aboriginal Corporation in Maningrida.
-Karl has had extensive experience in engaging with Indigenous communities, working with traditional owners, ranger groups and other stakeholders to achieve social, economic, health and environmental outcomes for Indigenous people.
+Karl currently oversees the Uluṟu-Kata Tjuṯa and Booderee National Parks, which are jointly managed between Traditional Owners and the Director of National Parks.
+Karl has spent over 4 years with Parks Australia and at various times has managed each the terrestrial parks.
+Prior to joining Parks Australia Karl spent nine years working and living in remote communities in the Northern Territory, the last three years as Chief Executive Officer of the Bawinanga Aboriginal Corporation in Maningrida.
+Karl lived in the Northern Territory for 20 years and has had extensive experience in engaging with Indigenous communities, working with Traditional Owners, ranger groups and other stakeholders to achieve social, economic, health and environmental outcomes for First Nations people.

 In the past Karl has worked for both the Northern Territory and Australian governments in a range of roles including business management, accounting, system implementation, strategic planning, and corporate services.
 Karl has a Bachelor of Commerce from the University of Canberra and is a graduate of the Australian Institute of Company Directors.

 Branch Head – Kakadu and Strategic Reform Branch